German firms ignore calls to shrink China investments – DW – 08/26/2024

 More German firms plan to quit China

-A survey last month by the German Chamber of Commerce in China and reported by news agency Reuters found that more than half of the 566 firms surveyed said they planned to increase investments in China to stay competitive.
+A survey published last month by the German Chamber of Commerce in China and reported by news agency Reuters found that more than half of the 566 firms surveyed in September last zear said they planned to increase investments in China to stay competitive.

 At the same time, 2% said they were selling off their China operations, while 7% said they were considering such a move — a doubling of exits or planned departures since 2020.